Inca Trail Hiking Guide: Best Time, Route Selection & Tips

 The Easiest Route: 2-Days Inca Trail Tour

 If you're interested in exploring historical culture and trying an easy hike, choose a fascinating 2-day expedition, approximately 12 km with 5 hours a day of walking.
 Starting from Cusco, witness the stunning sunrise over the Sacred Valley before exploring the ancient ruins of Ollantaytambo.
-Boarding the train at KM 104 Station, anticipation builds for the trek ahead.
+Boarding the train at KM 104 Station, anticipation builds for the hike ahead.

 Or you can take a train from Ollantaytambo to Aguas Calientes, then hike to Machu Picchu, pass through Intipunku, Winay Wayna, and Chachabamba, return to KM 104 Station and train to Ollantaytambo.